 If overtime, allowances, second jobs, or roster penalties were not captured, the worker may be underpaid from the start.
 Point them to the PIAWE guide and refer before arrears become normalised.

-Delayed surgery, psychology, scans, or rehab often creates both recovery harm and evidence harm.
+A decision about surgery, psychology, scans, or rehabilitation may require medical evidence directed to the statutory treatment test.
 Compare the treatment denial guide and surgery denial guide.

 Lodge a professional referral

 Use the referral form below when a client, patient, or member needs specialist workers compensation help.
-If the situation is urgent, you can also call directly so we can triage the matter faster.
+If a notice states a time-sensitive date, include it in the referral or call the team directly.

 Useful links to share with referred clients